nightroman/FarNet/JavaScriptFar/README.md

 ## How to run commands

-JavaScript statements and expressions are run from the command line with the prefix `js:` in the main session:
+JavaScript statements and expressions are run from the command line with the prefix `js:`

     js: pi = Math.PI
     js: Math.sqrt(pi)